Valencia County DWI Program

 GOALS AND OBJECTIVES:

 - Reduce the occurrence and negative consequences of DWI and Underage Drinking.

 - Reduce recidivism rates of DWI.

-- Offer alternative sentencing services, with alcohol monitoring, to decrease costs of incarceration and to increase the ability of the offender to remain or become gainfully employed while serving their sentence.
+- Collaborate with local providers of alternative sentencing services/alcohol monitoring to decrease costs of incarceration and to increase the ability of the offender to remain or become gainfully employed while serving their sentence.

-- Decrease risk factors while increasing resiliency factors for all Valencia County residents in order to provide a safer, healthier place for all to live, work, and visit.
+- Decrease risk factors while increasing resiliency factors for all Valencia County residents in order to provider a safer, healthier place for all to live, work, and visit.

-- Implement evidence-based prevention practices, programs, and policies that decrease substance abuse, underage drinking, binge drinking, and DWI.
+- Implement evidence-based prevention practices, programs, and policies that decrease substance misuse, underage drinking, binge drinking, and DWI.

 - Create and maintain community involvement through the DWI Planning Council and through participation within other community boards/coalitions to work collaboratively towards the health, safety, and wellness of the community as a whole.

-- Improve existing programs through process and outcome evaluation.
+- Improve existing programs through professional process and outcome evaluation.